Platonic-Systems/purescript-multi-nix/README.md

 This produces the compiled JavaScript at ./result.

-TODO: How to evaluate this in node repl?
+TODO: How to evaluate this (the library function) the NodeJS repl?

 ### Building the ./bar application